 (c) An order of a court of competent, jurisdiction.
-A "court of competent jurisdiction" may include an out-of-state (non-Massachusetts) court, or a military court, so long as that court has some form of jurisdiction over the subject matter or the party(s).
+A "court of competent jurisdiction" may include an out-of-state court, or a military court, so long as that court has some proper jurisdiction over the subject matter or the party(s).

-All requests for 51A reports/51B investigations should be in writing or by telephone, and should be directed to the Regional Director, as the Commissioner's designee.
-Letter requests (but not telephone requests) will be accepted if made by an attorney on behalf of his/her client, as long as the attorney's request letter specifically states that the attorney is authorized to act on behalf of the client and is accompanied by a release or authorization signed by the client.
-Upon receipt of a request for the release of 51A/51B reports, the Regional Director or his/her designee contacts the Area Office which is currently responsible for the particular case.
-The Regional Director, or his/her designee, requests from the Area Director of his/her designee, a copy of the 51A report and 51B investigation, together with a recommendation from the Area Director or his/her designee as to whether granting the request of the requesting party would be contrary to the child's best interests .
-The Area Director sends a copy of the 51A report and 51B investigation, together with his/her recommendation, to the Regional Director.
-Upon receipt of the 51A report, 51B investigation, and recommendation from the Area Director or his/her designee, the Regional Director or his/her designee decides whether to release all or portions of the information based upon an analysis of whether such release to the requesting party would be contrary to the child's best interests.
-Upon a decision to grant all or part of the request, the material will be made available to the requesting party from the Regional Office within 30 calendar days of the initial request (or 45 calendar days if the requested material is voluminous).
-As to all persons other than an attorney who has complied with the above requirements of 110 CMR 12.00, if the requesting party:
+All requests for 51A and 51B documents whether oral or in writing, should be directed to the Area Director who conducted the response or the Case Investigation Unit (CIU), as applicable, as the Commissioner's designee.
+Only written requests for documents will be accepted from attorney on behalf of his/her client, provided the attorney's request letter specifically states the attorney is authorized to act on behalf of the client and is accompanied by a release or authorization signed by the client.
+Upon receipt of a request for the release of 51A/51B documents, the Area/CIU Director will determine whether granting the request of the requesting party would be contrary to the child's best interests .
+Upon a decision to grant all or part of the request, the material will be made available to the requesting party from the Area/CIU Office and DCF will make good faith efforts to provide the materials as promptly as administratively feasible.
+As to persons other than an attorney who seek copies of 51A and 51B documents, they may obtain copies of such records as follows, provided they have complied with the requirements of 110 CMR 12.00:

-(d) wishes to personally appear to obtain his/her copies from the Regional Office, some positive form of identification (photo drivers license, birth certificate, etc.) will be required; or
+(d)he or she may personally appear and provide the Area/CIU Office with a positive form of identification, including a birth certificate or valid driver’s license or passport, or

-(e) wishes to have the material mailed some positive form of identification (photocopy of photo drivers license, photocopy of birth certificate) must be furnished in advance.
+(e) he or she may request to have the materials mailed provided a positive form of identification as described above has been furnished in advance.

-(2) A request may be granted by the Regional Director as the Commissioner's designee, but only when, in the opinion of the Regional Director, granting the request would not be contrary to the best interests of the child.
-The Regional Director shall send written notice of any denial to the requesting party stating the reasons for denying the request.
-No fair hearing or grievance shall be available concerning such a denial by the Regional Director, but an aggrieved party may exercise any other rights or remedies available at law.
+(2) A request may be granted by the Area/CIU Director as the Commissioner's designee, but only when, in the opinion of the Area/CIU Director, granting the request would not be contrary to the best interests of the child.
+The Area/CIU Director shall send written notice of any denial to the requesting party stating the reasons for denying the request.
+No fair hearing or grievance shall be available concerning such a denial by the Area/CIU Director, but an aggrieved party may exercise any other rights or remedies available at law.